padrinoDB/Rpadrino/README.md

 on Zenodo (or similar).
 For now, you can access it by installing the package, and running `data(pdb)`.

-Data have had some quality checking, but some models will still definitely break with very strange looking error messages.
+Data have had some quality checking, but some (in fact, most) models will still definitely break with very strange looking error messages.
 A genuine, quality checked release will be tagged when it is actually ready to go.
 I really don’t suggest using this yet, except to get a feel for how the database looks and perhaps give some feedback on things you do or do not like.

 ## Scope